 In addition to basic toiletries you’d bring on any trip, the most important things to remember are:

 -work clothes you aren’t afraid to get dirty

 -sheets and/or a sleeping bag for your bunk bed

 -and a towel.

 We provide group leaders with a comprehensive list of supplies to bring as part of the registration process.
-You do not need to bring tools, though we continue to accept tool donations.

 Where is the nearest drugstore?